 Because of the availability of unlimited attempts on assignments, there is no need for additional "study guides" for this class.
 There will be no study guides.
-The best way to study for the midterm and final exam is to go over the assignment and quiz problems.
+The best way to study for the midterm and final exam is to go over the guizzes.
+All guestions on the exams are selected from the quizzes.
+The discussion questions will be the same, but the numbers ontproblems